Lake-Tuggeranong-College/Holocron/E Course/WebDev/_projects/Project 1/Task 1/_topics/Software Installation & Configuration.md

 These steps should help you get PHP up and running on your system.
 If you encounter any issues or need further assistance, feel free to ask!

+# Docker Configuration

+## `.devcontainer` file

+This file configures the container so when it starts up, it automatically configures software to work for our project and environment.